sumitdeole/data-cleaning-project/README.md

     - total_paid – the total amount paid by the customer for this order, in euros
     - state - order states
         - “Shopping basket” – products have been placed in the shopping basket
-        - “Place Order” – the order has been placed, but is awaiting shipment details
+        - “Place Order” – the order has been placed but is awaiting shipment details
         - “Pending” – the order is awaiting payment confirmation
         - “Completed” – the order has been placed and paid, and the transaction is completed.
-        - “Cancelled” – the order has been cancelled and the payment returned to the customer.
+        - “Cancelled” – the order has been canceled and the payment returned to the customer.
 - **orderlines.csv** – Every row represents each one of the different products involved in an order.
     - id – a unique identifier for each row in this file
     - id_order – corresponds to orders.order_id